 Originating the USA in the 1980s, this discipline combines movement patterns and gymnastics with high-intensity dance.
 Competitively Aerobic Gymnastics is governed by the FIG however the creators of the sport, the USA do not recognize it as an official gymnastics discipline which is a little ironic.

-Participants have to be extremely fit however the level of gymnastics skills are way less than other disciplines.
+Participants have to be extremely fit however the level of gymnastics skills is way less than other disciplines.

 Pros: Great fun and the fitness levels required will set you for life!